 In the wild, Haworthia herbacea is a native to South Africa.
 It seems to grow in rocky soil and in cracks and holes on larger rocks and slopes.
 It readily hybridizes with other species growing in the same location.

 I bought my Haworthia herbacea from Lowe’s in Greenville, Mississippi in August 2009.
 It did well for only a short while then started getting crown rot, possibly from overwatering.
 Well, I was a succulent newbie at the time and I repotted it in a larger pot when I should have left it in the pot it came in for a while longer.
 I found out commercial potting soil isn’t good for succulents unless it is a cheaper brand that has less peat.
 NOW I use 2 parts potting soil with 1 part perlite and 1 part chicken grit.
 The soil has to drain almost as fast as the water goes in.
+I am now experimenting with a 50/50 (more or less) mix of potting soil and pumice.
 This species is cold hardy in USDA zones 10a-11 and prefers bright light but will also do OK in part shade.

 Maybe someday I will try another Haworthia herbacea.
 Time will tell.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.